TikhonJelvis/website/articles/adts.md

 So far, all our types have been very concrete.
 We always know exactly what type everything is; when we defined a `point` type, it always had two `int`s.
 In reality, however, we really want to be able to define a `point` type that could take values of *any* types.
 We can do this by making the type definition **polymorphic**, which just means that we define it in terms of type *variables*---which can be *any* type---instead of concrete types like `int` or `char`.
 This is usually called **parametric** polymorphism, because the type variables act as parameters to the whole type.

 It makes sense to redefine our point type to accept pairs of *any* two types rather than just `int` and `int`.
-Here is how we can do it by introducing two type variables `'a` and `'b`':
+Here is how we can do it by introducing two type variables.
+In Ocaml, type variables are denoted by starting with a `'` and are traditionally one letter, so we'll call ours `'a` and `'b`:

 ```ocaml
 type ('a, 'b) point = 'a * 'b